Foreign policy of the Biden administration: Russia

-The Biden administration is also planning to impose sanctions against Russia over the 2020 SolarWinds cyberespionage campaign, which compromised the computer systems of nine federal agencies.
+The Biden administration was also planning to impose sanctions against Russia over the 2020 SolarWinds cyberespionage campaign, which compromised the computer systems of nine federal agencies.
 Biden's national security adviser Jake Sullivan said that the response "will include a mix of tools seen and unseen, and it will not simply be sanctions."

-The Biden administration's comprehensive review into Russian activities has included an examination of reports that the Russian government offered to Taliban-linked fighters to kill U.S. troops in Afghanistan.
+The Biden administration's comprehensive review into Russian activities included an examination of reports that the Russian government offered to Taliban-linked fighters to kill U.S. troops in Afghanistan.

-On March 16, 2021, a DNI report on the 2020 U.S. federal elections was declassified.
+In March 2021, a DNI report on the 2020 U.S. federal elections was declassified.
 It had confirmed that both the governments of Russia and Iran had been attempting to influence the 2020 United States elections, with Putin approving the operation of influencing the elections.
 Although no evidence was found of any votes, ballots, or registrations being directly changed by foreign actors, the assessment did find that Russian efforts were aimed at "denigrating President Biden's candidacy and the Democratic Party, supporting former President Trump, undermining public confidence in the electoral process, and exacerbating sociopolitical divisions in the US".
 On the following day, Biden commented on the new information in an interview with ABC News that Putin will "pay a price", also labeling Putin a "killer".

 Meeting with NATO allies in Brussels two days before his scheduled June 2021 summit meeting with Russian president Vladimir Putin, Biden refuted an assertion by Ukrainian president Volodymyr Zelenskyy that NATO had agreed to admit Ukraine to the alliance.
-Ukrainian allegiance has been a persistently contentious issue between Russia and the United States.
+Ukrainian allegiance was a persistently contentious issue between Russia and the United States.

 Speaking to American military personnel in Britain en route to the summit, Biden said, "We're not seeking conflict with Russia.
 We want a stable predictable relationship.
 I've been clear: the United States will respond in a robust and meaningful way if the Russian government engages in harmful activities."
 He added he would "meet with Mr. Putin to let him know what I want him to know."

-Following the meeting, Biden stated to reporters that he warned Putin that the U.S. would use offensive cyber operations if Russia did not crack down on cyberattacks against "critical infrastructure."
+Following the meeting, Biden stated to reporters that he warned Putin that the U.S. would use offensive cyber operations if Russia did not crack down on cyber attacks against "critical infrastructure."

 In May 2021, the Biden administration waived sanctions against the Russian-owned Nord Stream 2 pipeline.
 In August 2021, the Biden administration imposed new specific sanctions on a Russian ship (Ostap Sheremeta) and two companies involved in the Nord Stream 2, while issuing an executive order that would allow for sanctions to be imposed on certain pipelines.